Mage. Japan’s Topknot

 Picture of Samurai

-Hello!
-Glad to meet you again!!
-It is How Unique Japan.
-This time, I would love to write about the iconic and symbolic hairstyle of the Samurai (or Japanese in the Edo era).
-It is about a topknot in Japan, Mage.
+This time, we would love to write about the iconic and symbolic hairstyle of the Samurai (or Japanese in the Edo era).

 The history

-So, the ancient Japanese managed to make a solution for this.
-It was Shaving the top of a head to get cool down.
-It is the reason why the mage was born.
+Thus, the ancient Japanese managed a solution for this.
+It was shaving the top of the head to cool down.
+Indeed.
+It is for ventilation.

 How did they cut and set their hair?